Work With Us

 Roth has been an committed human rights activist as a volunteer coordinating one of Amnesty International’s most active chapters.
 He and other volunteers have helped to free political prisoners and organize human rights festivals with thousands of participants.
 He helped start and continues to help run Amnesty International’s largest public event called Get on the Bus, a day of human rights education and activism now in its 21st year.
 For his dedicated activism he was awarded the “Keeper of the Flame” award from Amnesty International.
 In addition to his work with Amnesty International, he was the longest serving board member of Students for a Free Tibet and continues to assist that organization.
 He also serves as the U.S. representative of the One Caucasus Festival in the country of Georgia.

-Pam Ikegami and Rick Roth also collaborate with another innovative garment decorator, Tom Davenport, to run a garment industry business called The Ink Kitchen.
+Pam Ikegami and Rick Roth also collaborate with the best and the brightest in the business to run a garment industry business called The Ink Kitchen.
 The website inkkitchen.com has extensive free information for garment decorators.
-The Ink Kitchen works with sponsors to organize fundraisers for local charities at various industry trade shows.
+The Ink Kitchen provides free educational programming and works with sponsors to organize fundraisers for local charities at various industry trade shows.